 With need to breathe new life into the state’s economy and create jobs, especially with the slowdown caused by the Covid-19 pandemic, Penang has to provide a long-term stimulus package that can bring positive impact to the business environment and the people.
 This stimulus package needs to be one that also shifts the development pressure from George Town and Bayan Lepas, create new industrial, residential and commercial land, as well as addresses climate change.

-Therefore, in line with the State Government’s Penang2030 vision to build a green and smart family-focused state that inspires the nation, Penang is introducing the reclamation of South Islands, which will play a major part in the future expansion of the state’s electrical and electronic (E & E) section and economic growth for decades to come.
+Therefore, in line with the State Government’s Penang2030 vision to build a green and smart family-focused state that inspires the nation, Penang is introducing the reclamation of the Penang South Island, which will play a major part in the future expansion of the state’s electrical and electronic (E & E) section and economic growth for decades to come.

 Transforming Penang for the Future

-Located strategically close to the Bayan Lepas free industrial zone that has led to the growth of a healthy ecosystem of 300 MNCs and 3,000 SMEs statewide, and connected to good infrastructure; PSI will attract new investors and retain existing ones that want to grow their operations in a strategic location that has the right working and living environment.
+Connected to good infrastructure, PSI will attract new investors and retain existing ones that want to grow their operations in a strategic location that has the right working and living environment.

 Also not far from PSI are education institutions like Universiti Sains Malaysia; the Collaborative Research in Engineering, Science and Technology Centre (CREST); and the Penang Skills Development Centre (PSDC) that will nurture a new generation of skilled and knowledge workers.
-This will help Penang grow and attract talent for its high-tech industries at PSI.
+This will help Penang grow and attract talent for its high-tech industries at PSI’s Green Tech Park.

-By 2050, PSI will be supporting over 460,000 jobs, especially in the high-tech industries; and bring a total of RM2.2 trillion national gross domestic product (GDP) impact and over RM70 billion in foreign direct investment (FDI) to Penang and Malaysia.
+The PSI development will be supporting over 220,000 jobs, especially in the high-tech industries; and bring a total of RM1.1 trillion national gross domestic product (GDP) impact and over RM74.7 billion in investments to Penang and Malaysia.

 Mouse over to view more